 The Forest Preserves of Cook County is one of the largest public conservation districts in the country.
 We strive to protect a diverse array of ecosystems that shelter thousands of different plants and animals which provide the residents of Cook County and its visitors with clean air, healthy waterways, and many different opportunities to explore and take respite in nature.

-The nearly 70,000 acres of public land that we protect harbor some of the last best examples of our natural heritage, as well as culturally significant historic sites.
+The more than 70,000 acres of public land that we protect harbor some of the last best examples of our natural heritage, as well as culturally significant historic sites.
 We recognize that if these public lands are to thrive, they must be treasured by a diversity of residents who advocate and care for the health of the Preserves.

 We welcome and value each resident and visitor who comes with unique experiences and characteristics.
 We believe that we are stronger when we respect, accept and learn from our similarities and differences.